 5. Write in a journal

-An effective stress reduction technique that’s perfect for caregivers is journaling.
+An effective stress-reduction technique perfect for caregivers is journaling.

-Getting your thoughts and feelings down on paper and out of your head has been found to be very therapeutic.
+Expressing your thoughts and feelings on paper and out of your head is highly therapeutic.

 Journaling helps you process thoughts and emotions and can even help you find solutions to challenges or make tough decisions.